7th Grade Curriculum

 Life Science 7

 English 7 increases students’ knowledge of literature and writing, expands their vocabulary and encourages discussion and higher-order thinking.
 The first semester includes an in-depth unit in which students will gain a deeper understanding of the writing process.
-This unit will include creative and narrative writing, expository writing and personal writing or writing for enjoyment.
+This unit will consist of creative and narrative writing, expository writing and personal writing or writing for enjoyment.
 The English 7 course also explores the power of the spoken word through a unit designed to explore the many aspects of public speaking.
 This unit will incorporate other subject matter as students learn about famous speakers and their words.
 During second semester students will participate in a study of poetry which will include modern and classic poetry.
 Students will also participate in creating and reciting poetry.
-The study of poetry will be followed by the study of Literature.
+The study of literature will follow the study of poetry.
 Students will explore Folklore, great writers of the past and current literary pieces.

 Throughout the course, students will experience great opportunities to explore and analyze literary pieces, participate in projects and exercise their own creativity through writing and speaking.